Municipality within Greene County, Pennsylvania

 Greene County Career & Technology Center (724-627-3106)

-Jefferson 1: (Jefferson residents) Jefferson Volunteer Fire Department Building located at 1483 Jefferson Road, Jefferson, PA 15344 (VFD Phone: 724-883-3901).
+Jefferson 1 serving Jefferson Township (outside of Jefferson Borough); vote at the Jefferson VFD Building, 1483 Jefferson Road, Jefferson, PA 15344 (VFD Phone: 724-883-3901)

-Jefferson 2: (Pitt Gas, Clarksville residents) Clarksville First Baptist Church, 171 First Street, Clarksville (Pitt Gas), PA 15322 (Church Phone: 724-377-2176)
+Jefferson 2 serving Clarksville residents; vote at the Clarksville First Baptist Church, 171 First Street, Clarksville (Pitt Gas), PA 15322 (Church Phone: 724-377-2176)

-Jefferson 3: (Dry Tavern area residents) Jefferson Township Supervisors Building, 173 Goslin Road, Jefferson (Rices Landing), PA 15357 (Building Phone: 724-883-4900)
+Jefferson 3 serving Rices Landing, Jefferson Township (outside of Jefferson Borough); vote at the Jefferson Township Supervisors Building, 173 Goslin Road, Jefferson (Rices Landing), PA 15357 (Building Phone: 724-883-4900)

-Also see the Greene County Comprehensive Plan prepared by the Department of Economic Development.
 Deed Transfers: A deed is the document that transfers ownership of real estate.
 It contains the names of the old and new owners and a legal description of the property, and is signed by the person transferring the property.
 Property Deeds for Greene County are recorded in our Office of Register and Recorder, located in the Greene County Courthouse, Room 100, 10 East High Street, Waynesburg, PA 15370 (Phone: 724-852-5283).
 For more information, go to: Recorder of Deeds.

 Click here for deed transfers recorded within Jefferson Township of Greene County, Pennsylvania.